Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes

 \subsection{Model comparison and fit}

 We perform model selection using the BIC approximation of the log marginal likelihood \citep{kass1995bayes}

 where $k$ is the number of estimated parameters, $n$ is the length of the time series and $\widehat{\v\theta}$ is the maximum likelihood estimate obtained by numerical optimisation.
 We fit all combinations of models for $p+q \leq 2$ and Table \ref{table:BIC} shows the log marginal likelihood for all models considered for the three datasets introduced in Section \ref{subsec:Data}.
-The results show that the tempered fractional differencing component gives a better model fit for all datasets.
-The two pure MA models, VARMA(0,1) and VARMA(0,2), perform very poorly on the temperature data, but improve dramatically when tempered fractional differencing is added.
-According to the BIC approximation of the marginal likelihood, we conclude the following: \begin{itemize} \item $\mathrm{VARTFIMA}(2,0)$ ($28$ parameters) is best for the temperature dataset. \item $\mathrm{VARTFIMA}(1,1)$ ($14$ parameters) is best for the water velocity dataset. \item $\mathrm{VARTFIMA}(1,1)$ and $\mathrm{VARTFIMA}(2,0)$ are best for the pollution dataset.
+The results show that models with tempered fractional differencing give a better model fit for all datasets and AR/MA orders.
+The two pure MA models, $\mathrm{VARMA}(0,1)$ and $\mathrm{VARMA}(0,2)$, perform very poorly on the temperature data, but improve dramatically when tempered fractional differencing is added.
+According to the BIC approximation of the marginal likelihood, we conclude the following: \begin{itemize} \item $\mathrm{VARTFIMA}(0,2)$ ($14$ parameters) is best for the water velocity dataset. \item $\mathrm{VARTFIMA}(2,0)$ ($28$ parameters) is best for the temperature dataset. \item $\mathrm{VARTFIMA}(1,1)$ and $\mathrm{VARTFIMA}(2,0)$ are best for the pollution dataset.
 Both models have $47$ parameters. \end{itemize}

-We implemented spectral subsampling MCMC successfully for all these models, with the exception of the $\mathrm{VARTFIMA}(1,1)$ model for the pollution dataset.
-This is a very challenging and high-dimensional model, and the control variates do not reduce the variance of the likelihood estimator sufficiently, even after grouping.
-Consequently, the likelihood estimate was too variable and the MCMC chain got stuck.
-A $\mathrm{VARTFIMA}(2,0)$ model is instead fitted to the pollution dataset; this model has a very similar log marginal likelihood (see Table \ref{table:BIC}).